 Endpoints, endpoints everywhere.
 And they’re not typical PC endpoints either.
 They are tablets and smartphones and all manner of handheld devices.
 That “multiplicity” of end points is causing both problems and opportunities for IT VARs.

 IPhones, iPads and smartphones of all brands are infiltrating customers’ corporate networks and they won’t be going away any time soon.
-In fact, some 418 million smartphone/tablet devices sold in the first quarter worldwide, led by Apple, Samsung and HTC—according to
+In fact, some 418 million smartphone/tablet devices sold in the first quarter worldwide, led by Apple, Samsung and HTC—according to recent Gartner research.
+That’s a 19% jump from the year-ago figure.
+And there’s no sign that sales are abating.

 While they pack a lot of compute power, these endpoints did not start out in the confines of most corporate standards.
 But as C-level execs insist that their gadget du jour integrates with their email, their IT departments and VARs scrambled to make it so.